megastary/sample-app-aoai-chatGPT/README.md

 This repo contains sample code for a simple chat webapp that integrates with Azure OpenAI.
 Note: some portions of the app use preview APIs.

+## My own changes

+Added filtering by date from and date to on Azure AI Search

 ## Prerequisites
 - An existing Azure OpenAI resource and model deployment of a chat model (e.g. `gpt-35-turbo-16k`, `gpt-4`)
 - To use Azure OpenAI on your data: one of the following data sources: